You there—want to make a coronavirus vaccine? Come on. I'll show you how.

-You've got a fever, you're coughing, you're fatigued.
+You've got a fever, you're coughing, and you're fatigued.
 Life's not fair.
 But you're fighting trillions of viral particles right now.
 In a week or so you'll feel much better.

-That's because in some people, the virus blasts through the upper respiratory tract and reaches the lower respiratory tract, known to you and I as the lungs.
+Or not.
+Around 20% of people infected with coronavirus need hospital treatment because it blasts through the upper respiratory tract and reaches the lower respiratory tract, known to you and I as the lungs.

 Ventilators are very handy at this point, as you struggle to breathe enough oxygen to stay alive.
-But what happens next just takes the biscuit.
+About 5% of coronavirus patients end up on ventilators in intensive care.

 Remember those cytokines?
 They were very helpful in initiating the immune response.
 But now they're freaking out.

-The lungs fill with fluid.
-Inflammation ramps up even more.
-The whole body joins in.
-And your organs fail.
-Even with treatment (such as corticosteroids) the death rate from a cytokine storm is around 30%.
+The lungs fill with fluid, and inflammation ramps up even more.
+Then the whole body joins in, leading to organ failure.
+Even with treatment (like corticosteroids) the death rate from a cytokine storm is around 30%.